 The milkweed plant is the key to the monarch’s success.
 Milkweeds come in over 150 different types, but share a common trait of being mildly toxic.
 Most animals avoid eating milkweed, but the monarch caterpillar is able to do so safely.
 Because it eats milkweed, the caterpillars ingest and accumulate the milkweed’s toxins, making both the caterpillar and the adult less palatable to birds and other predators.

-North America’s monarch populations have declined in recent decades, to the point where monarchs are now officially listed as a Species at Risk in Canada.
+North America’s monarch populations have declined in recent decades.
 This decline is attributable to a variety of factors, including habitat loss in the monarchs’ overwintering areas, declining availability of wildflowers in Canada and the US, parasites, and pesticides.
 Another important factor is a decline in milkweed in many parts of North America where herbicides are used on agricultural fields.
 We must maintain a healthy milkweed population in Canada, which provides an important buffer against future monarch population losses.

 Your help is needed

 Help scientists and conservation groups monitor, protect and grow Canada’s milkweed population by recording in Milkweed Watch where milkweed is found.
 It’s easy to do.
 Using your smartphone or home computer, record any locations you find milkweed, in your yard, neighbourhood or local park, on farmland or at roadsides.
 Milkweeds are easy to identify, and there are only five species commonly found in Canada.
 While there, look and see if there are any butterflies and, gently, check leaves for caterpillars, eggs or chrysalises.
 You can record these, too, in MilkweedWatch.